stephenmcd/mezzanine/docs/admin-customization.rst

-    If you'd only like to customize the TinyMCE options specified in its JavaScript setup, you can do so via the :ref:`TINYMCE_SETUP_JS` setting which lets you specify the URL to your own TinyMCE setup JavaScript file.
+    If you'd only like to customize the TinyMCE options specified in its JavaScript setup, you can do so via the :ref:`TINYMCE_SETUP_JS` setting which lets you specify the path to your own TinyMCE setup JavaScript file.

 The default value for the :ref:`RICHTEXT_WIDGET_CLASS` setting is the